wecodemore/wpstarter/docs/02-Environment-Variables.md

 This approach has surely some advantages, but also issues.
 The main problems are two:

-- `wp-config.php` will very likely contain "secrets" that should to be kept under version control.
+- `wp-config.php` will very likely contain "secrets" that should **not** be kept under version control.
 But being the file required by WordPress it is hard to conciliate the two things.
 - `wp-config.php` does not support multiple environments.
 Meaning that if the same code will be deployed to, for example, a "staging" and a "production" server it will be necessary to have two versions of the file.
 This is possible using separate VCS "branches" (if the VCS of choice support them), but then we fall in the previous issue being forced to keep secrets versioned.

 This issue is surely not limited to WordPress.